19hours/sg-statutes/Acts/Workplace Safety and Health Act.md

 (7) Where a person arrested pursuant to a warrant issued under subsection (6) is produced before a court, the court shall proceed as though he were produced before it under subsection (1) and shall, at the conclusion of such proceedings, call upon him to show cause why he should not be punished for failing to attend in compliance with the notice served under subsection (2).

-(8) If due cause is not shown under subsection (7), the court may order him to pay a fine not exceeding $2,000 or may commit him to prison for a term not exceeding 2 months.
+(8) If due cause is not shown under subsection (7), the court may order the person to pay a fine not exceeding $2,000 or may commit him to prison for a term not exceeding 2 months.

 ### General penalties